Production of Information to the Authorities

 17.2.3 Documents and data outside the jurisdiction

-The Corporate Co-operation Guidance also confirms that the SFO will expect co-operating organisations to identify relevant material in the possession of third parties and assist in obtaining it.
+The Corporate Co-operation Guidance also confirms that the SFO expects cooperating organisations to identify relevant material in the possession of third parties and assist in obtaining it.
 Companies should also inform the SFO about relevant material that the company is unable to access (such as messaging apps and bank accounts).

 Mechanisms for legal assistance (UK)

 Following the United Kingdom’s exit from the European Union in January 2020, it lost access to the European Investigation Order process and must instead rely on the European Convention on Mutual Assistance in Criminal Matters of 1959, plus two additional protocols.
 The UK government signed the EU–UK Trade and Cooperation Agreement (TCA) in December 2020, which includes further MLA provisions and information regarding how MLA should work with EU countries.
-Although some EU Member States have confirmed that the provisions of the TCA are directly applicable, others have indicated that they need to adopt additional legislation that would complement the procedure at the national level.
+The provisions of the TCA are directly applicable to EU Member States, although some Member States needed to adopt additional legislation to complement the procedure at the national level.